生物多样性 ›› 2026, Vol. 34 ›› Issue (3): 25446. DOI: 10.17520/biods.2025446 cstr: 32101.14.biods.2025446

 Abstract

 Background & Aim: In China, leaf monkeys are distributed across Yunnan, Xizang, Guangxi, Guizhou, and Chongqing.
 They comprise two genera (Semnopithecus and Trachypithecus) and seven species.
 Leaf monkeys have garnered significant attention from Chinese primatologists due to their distinctive morphological and digestive system characteristics, evolutionary status, and crucial role in maintaining the stability of ecosystem.
 All of these species are classified as National Class I Key Protected Wild Animals in China.
-To date, considerable research has been conducted on the White-headed Langur (T. leucocephalus), François’ Langur (T. francoisi), Indochinese Gray Langur (T. crepusculus), while studies on the other species remain relatively scarce.
+To date, considerable research has been conducted on the white-headed langur (T. leucocephalus), François’ langur (T. francoisi), and Indochinese gray langur (T. crepusculus), while studies on the other species remain relatively scarce.
 This study focuses on Chinese leaf monkeys, systematically reviewing relevant research and proposing future research directions and trends.

 Perspective: This study aims to promote the advancement and refinement of research and conservation efforts for leaf monkeys in China, thereby providing fundamental information for the protection of the country’s rare and endangered wildlife.